udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 #### 5.3.
 Tokenization Services

 On top of the asset model, UDAP has defined a service model for asset operations and management.
 Common services are exposed to application developers through micro-services (REST APIs and WebSockets).
 Unlike the traditional centralized cloud service model, UDAP provides a decentralized service architecture.
 In this decentralized service architecture, the API gateway and service host are a special type of miners that provide the host container for running UDAP asset services.
 The gateway is the entry point for third-party applications to connect to the UDAP blockchain, and is responsible for automatic routing application requests, and provides service metering capability as a basis for service charges.
 At the same time, the nodes that provide the service gateway and the service container are also rewarded by the network.
 Hosts providing asset services need to deposit a small amount of locked-in tokens and need to broadcast their identities to the UDAP blockchain.
 UDAP chooses the node serving the service based on the proof of the node.

 ###### 5.3.1 User Registration
 User registration establishes the mapping between the user space in the application domain and the user space of UDAP blockchain.
 User accounts from different applications are completely isolated.
 Applications are responsible for registering their user accounts with UDAP blockchain to create a mapping.
 See 5.4 for more description.

 ###### 5.3.2 Application Registration

 A UDAP-based application has either an independent asset chain (deployed and owned by application vendor) or a virtual chain sitting on top of UDAP main chain.
 These two deployment settings support both private/consortium and public blockchain configuration.
 In either case, applications need to connect to UDAP main chain and register themselves with the Application Registry on the UDAP main chain.
 When applications are registered, each application is given a unique App Id and a unique App Name.
 App Name is used as the level 0 namespace id of the managed assets.
 In the registration process, each application also receives an App Key and an App Secret that are used to securely connect to the UDAP main chain.

 <!-- figure to illustrate two configurations-->

 ![](media/app-reg.png)

 When application prefers a private or consortium configuration for asset lifecycle management, it can leverage UDAP's Asset Blockchain as a Service (ABaaS) to deploy a private or consortium asset chain.
 This UDAP-enabled permissioned blockchain is specific to this application and is by default automatically registered with the UDAP main chain.
 Transactions on the app chain are stored locally in a private ledger on the ABaaS managed nodes.
 This configuration gives the app chain the capability of broadcasting asset information to or communicating with other UDAP-enabled chains through an Inter Blockchain Communication protocol.
-If an application doesn't want to have an independent network, it can choose a virtual private chain configuration, where application's ledger is stored and managed on the validator nodes of UDAP main chain.
+If an application doesn't want to have an independent network, it can choose a virtual private chain configuration, where application's ledger is stored and managed on the validator nodes of on the underlying main chain.

+**Note**: We will not offer private chain configuration in the near future, since we're going to run UDAP nodes on top of the public Ethereum chain or similar public chains.
+Private deployment might be an option further down the road.

 ###### 5.3.3 Asset Registration
 Assets need to be registered on the UDAP blockchain for applications to query and manage their states on the blockchain.
 In the meantime, applications receive asset registration information broadcast by other applications, enabling cross-application and cross-chain asset transfer and trading.
 Assets registration is a two-way binding process between real world assets and crypto assets.
 Asset metadata is identified and uploaded to off-chain P2P storage network at this stage, and a hash value of the off-chain metadata is stored and associated to the crypto assets.
 In this process, asset issuers need to make detailed configuration of asset attributes, for example: